 #1: this is required for men who are joining the GWP or men who want to learn the fundamentals of evangelistic life.
 The week includes the topics of fundraising, the theology of evangelism/Great Commission and ministry life.
 To register to attend click on this link and select “George Whitefield Program – Training ’17” as your event: Register.

 #2: this is for GWP evangelists who are already in the program and men whether they are a pastor, evangelist, teach, seminary student or layman, who want to learn the mechanics of preaching often called homiletics.
 You will have opportunities to have your sermons critiqued.
+The specific title of the homiletic training is: ‘How to preach evangelistically from the Scriptures’.
 To register for the homiletics training visit this page and select “Homiletics: Preaching Evangelistically from the Scriptures” as your event: Register.

 The time slots are the same for both tracks.
-Both tracks come together for the “Evening Session” for a joint worship service.
+Both tracks come together for the “Evening Session” which is a joint worship service.
 Families are invited to attend the evening sessions.

 Monday, June 19